South Africa: Multiculturalism and Human Rights

 - SIT Study Abroad Gear

-On April 27, 2010 South Africa celebrated its 16th Freedom Day, commemorating the transition to democracy.
+During the month of April, South Africans celebrate Freedom Day, commemorating the transition to democracy.
 South Africa has made great strides in righting the wrongs of an unjust system, but significant challenges remain.
 South Africa is striving to implement a very progressive national constitution, restructure local governments, have all levels of government working to one cohesive end, deliver basic services to all communities, and come to terms with a high rate of societal violence and a still uneasy racial divide.
 Students on this program explore these issues, meet inspiring individuals and organizations making a difference across South Africa, and contemplate the country’s future path.

 The SIT classrooms and office are located in the southern suburb of Rondebosch, also the site of the University of Cape Town.
-Students spend an additional 14 days in Cape Town during the ISP preparation period and the Bo Kaap homestay period.
-Depending on where a student conducts his or her ISP, the total time spent in the Cape Town area could be 10 weeks.
+Students spend an additional 14 days in Cape Town during the Independent Study Project (ISP) preparation period concurrent with the Bo Kaap homestay period.
+Depending on where a student conducts his or her ISP, the total time spent in the Cape Town area could be ten weeks.

 Multiculturalism has long been a defining characteristic of Cape Town, and the program takes advantage of the multiple resources the city offers.
 During the mid 20th century, the population of Cape Town had reached approximately half a million, of which whites were less than half.
 Economic hardship and racial discrimination encouraged policies that favored whites; this created economic and cultural differences that steadily split the population along racial lines.
-Immigrants, colored and black groups struggled to define their identity and respond to this discrimination.
-Meanwhile Afrikaner nationalism grew stronger in Cape Town and beyond, leading to a growing right-wing movement.
+Immigrants, colored, and black groups struggled to define their identity and respond to this discrimination.
+Meanwhile Afrikaner nationalism grew stronger in Cape Town and elsewhere in South Africa, leading to a growing right-wing movement.

-Through monuments and new institutions, Cape Town has asserted itself as a cultural center of South Africa and is commonly known as 'Mother City' of the nation.
+Through monuments and new institutions, Cape Town has asserted itself as a cultural center of South Africa and is commonly known as the “Mother City” of the nation.

-The program engages deeply with South Africa’s history of multiculturalism and Apartheid, but also focuses on ethnic identities today and how those are reflected on national, regional, local, and individual levels.
-The program includes four different homestays so that students can immerse themselves in South Africa’s different cultures.
+The program engages deeply with South Africa’s history of multiculturalism and apartheid, but also focuses on ethnic identities today and how those are reflected on national, regional, local, and individual levels.
+The program includes four different homestays enabling students to immerse themselves in a variety of South African cultural environments.

 Independent Study Project